 More recipes you'll love

-- This halloween Frankenstein cheeseball is the perfect appetizer for a halloween party.
+- A fun halloween Frankenstein cheeseball is the perfect appetizer for a halloween party.

 - If you want more spooky snacks for this spooky season, try these witch finger cookies.